benoit74/terraform-provider-azuread/docs/resources/conditional_access_policy.md

 * `client_applications` - (Required) An `client_applications` block as documented below, which specifies service principals included in and excluded from the policy.
 * `client_app_types` - (Required) A list of client application types included in the policy.
 Possible values are: `all`, `browser`, `mobileAppsAndDesktopClients`, `exchangeActiveSync`, `easSupported` and `other`.
 * `devices` - (Optional) A `devices` block as documented below, which describes devices to be included in and excluded from the policy.
 A `devices` block can be added to an existing policy, but removing the `devices` block forces a new resource to be created.
-* `locations` - (Required) A `locations` block as documented below, which specifies locations included in and excluded from the policy.
+* `locations` - (Optional) A `locations` block as documented below, which specifies locations included in and excluded from the policy.
-* `platforms` - (Required) A `platforms` block as documented below, which specifies platforms included in and excluded from the policy.
+* `platforms` - (Optional) A `platforms` block as documented below, which specifies platforms included in and excluded from the policy.
 * `sign_in_risk_levels` - (Optional) A list of sign-in risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
 * `user_risk_levels` - (Optional) A list of user risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
 * `users` - (Required) A `users` block as documented below, which specifies users, groups, and roles included in and excluded from the policy.